MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/edit-entities.md

 > The name of many standard tables may also be used in other text in the application.
 To locate and change text where this name was used, see [Edit standard table messages](edit-system-entity-messages.md)

-## Edit an table using Solution Explorer
+## Edit a table using Solution Explorer

-When editing an table using the solution explorer you need to find the unmanaged solution that you want to add it to.
+When editing a table using the solution explorer you need to find the unmanaged solution that you want to add it to.

 [!INCLUDE [cc_navigate-solution-from-powerapps-portal](../../includes/cc_navigate-solution-from-powerapps-portal.md)]

 <a name="BKMK_ChangetableName"></a>

-## Change the name of an table
+## Change the name of a table

 Use the **Display Name** and **Plural Name** properties to change the name of the table in the application.